waigitdas/Neo4j-Genealogy-PlugIns/ReadMe.md

         <li>Y-DNA matches; not Big Y. Set the view to Y-37 and then download the csv.
 Example name: 792577_YDNA_Matches_20210125.csv
         <li>Repeat this process for each kit, using a new sub-directory of the root directory for each.
       </ol>
-    <li>Prepared a curated file to link your GEDCOM to the DNA data.
+    <li>Prepare a curated file to link your GEDCOM to the DNA data.
 You will have two different graphs, the genealogy family history and the DNA data.
-One of the power aspects of graph analytics is their analytics using multiple graphs.
+One of the powerful aspects of graph methods is their analytics using multiple graphs.
 But they need help from expert curation until such a time that we can automate the links.
       <ol>
         <li>Download this <a href="https://blobswai.blob.core.windows.net/gen-udf/Family ftdna curation file.xlsx" target'="new">template file</a>.
         <li>Enter the match name, kit number and curated_RN (record number).
 The curated RN is the GEDCOM number for each person.
 The GEDCOM number is found at 0 @I###@ INDI.
 The ### is what you want.
 The match name is tricky.
 The latest formating of the FTDNA downloads does not mae this easy.
 You must find the match name in the file of a match.
 Thus, if John Doe is the kit, you'd have to find him in the kit of Jane Doe was a match and copy that name into the curation template.
 If you do not have the person in your GEDCOM, leave that field blank.